OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-events.md

 | `onSettingsChanged` | Occurs when the Settings in the document are changed. | [**SettingCollection**](/javascript/api/excel/excel.settingcollection) |

 > [!WARNING]
 > `onSelectionChanged` is currently unstable.
 There is a workaround to reliably use `onSelectionChanged`.
-Add the following code to the `<head>` section of your home page ("main.html"):
+Add the following code to the `<head>` section of your HTML home page:
 >
 > ```HTML
 > <script> MutationObserver=null; </script>